 The adults working with us this year are Mrs Vernon, Mrs Heaton, Mrs Guest, Miss Spencer and Mrs Underwood

 Homework: Homework will be given out every Thursday.
 It should be returned the following Tuesday.
 Every week, there will be spelling activities to complete and times tables in which your child will be tested on.

 Reading: Children need to bring reading books into school every day.
 Please encourage your child to read at home as often as possible!
 Your child should practice reading every day at home for approximately 15 minutes.
 Your child has been given a reading diary for them to record their reads in.
 If they have read to a grown up and they sign it 3 times a week they will earn a dojo point.

 Fridays: On Fridays Mrs Heaton will be teaching the Busy Bee class.
-She will cover Big Friday Write, formal written methods in maths, R.E and philosophy.
+She will cover Big Friday Write, formal written methods in maths, R.E and SEAL.